laurelobrien/Process-Plot/README.md

 SP2; LT4; PA170,602,; RR2149,4376;
 ```

-Because Process-Plot simply sends Strings of HPGL to your serial port, you can use plotter emulators like PlotterGeist or simply write the Strings to a text file.
+Because Process-Plot just sends Strings of HPGL to your serial port, you can use plotter emulators like PlotterGeist or simply write the Strings to a text file.

 *Full documentation forthcoming.*